cmsc426spring2019/cmsc426spring2019.github.io/project1.md

 <a name='sub'></a>
 ## Submission Guidelines

-<b> If your submission does not comply with the following guidelines, you'll be given ZERO credit </b>
+<b> We will deduct points if your submission does not comply with the following guidelines.</b>

+Please submit the project <b> once </b> for your group -- there's no need for each member to submit it.

 ### File tree and naming